kaiachain/kaia-docs/docs/nodes/core-cell/install/install-consensus-nodes.md

 Keep in mind that the keystore and the password that you created is significantly important, so you must be careful to manage them.
 See more details about `kcnd.conf` on the [Configuration File](../../../misc/operation/configuration.md) section.

-### (Optional) Download chaindata snapshot
+### (Optional) Download Chaindata Snapshot

 Synching from the genesis block is time-consuming.
-You may use [chaindata snapshot](../../../../learn/storage/chaindata-snapshot) to skip the [full sync](../../../../learn/storage/block-sync) process.
+You may use [Chaindata Snapshot](../../../misc/operation/chaindata-snapshot.md) to skip the [Full Sync](../../../learn/storage/block-sync.md#full-sync) process.

 ## Startup the CN <a id="startup-the-cn"></a>